teone/timeAnalyzer/README.md

 ## TODO

+- Save to firebase the daily working time within a month
+- Added resource classification to track multiple people in a team

 - Install `grunt-docco` to generate the documentation
 - Document the `main.js` controller
-- Calculate the time worked per day and display it
 - Improve the Layout
+- Define Team Statistics
 - Print some Charts

 If you use this app, please quote me.